56kcloud/Training/Docker/kickstart/chapters/alpine.md

    $ docker container run --interactive --tty --rm ubuntu bash
    ```

-   When the container starts you'll drop into the bash shell with the default prompt `root@<container id>:/#`.
+   When the container starts, you'll drop into the bash shell with the default prompt `root@<container id>:/#`.
 Docker has attached to the shell in the container, relaying input and output between your local session and the shell session in the container.

 2. Run some commands in the container: